Raijeee/SleepSync/README.md

         md_bg_color:[1,1,1, 0.4]
 ```

-The actual UI is constructed by putting all the elemnts of the GUI underneath the appropriately lablled GUI screen.
-In this example, the elements of this code is underneath the <LoginScreen> which means that this is the general layout of the login screen.
+The actual UI is constructed by putting all the elements of the GUI underneath the appropriately labelled GUI screen.
+In this example, the elements of this code are underneath the <LoginScreen> which means that this is the general layout of the login screen.
 This piece of code is in all 5 screens as it contains the background (FitImage) and the translucent square (MDCard) of the GUI.

 ### MDLabel